Ecosystem-Based Management Plan

 - Only 24% of the entire 33,018 ha CCF land base is available for practicing sustainable forestry.

 - Approximately 78% of the forests within the 94,000 ha Whistler Landscape Unit (sub regional planning area that includes parts of Garibaldi Park and Callaghan Lake Park, as well as all of the CCF) are primary old growth and mature forests (63% and 15% respectively).
-The CCF is the only forest manager within this area.
+The CCF is the only forest harvesting tenure holder within this area.

 - The BC Government agreed to the reduction in annual harvest within the CCF so that the principles of Ecosystem Based Management could be applied to the forest.
 The portion of the forest that is not being harvested is used to generate carbon credits.

 - Clear cutting is not used as a harvest method in the CCF.
 Rather the CCF harvests using its Ecosystem Based Management principles which allow sustainable harvesting at a small scale with openings ranging from 0.5 – 5 hectares in size, and 5-30% of the trees retained within each opening.
 For comparison, the area cleared for the Rainbow Subdivision is approximately 40 hectares.
 To date over 100 openings have been harvested since 2009 averaging about 2.0 ha in size.